lmassenet-regad/CellComm_ccRCC/README.md

 # CellComm_ccRCC

-This repository host the R scripts used in the paper "Systems analysis of cell communication identifies angiogenin-dependent modulation of tumor proliferation and inflammation in clear cell renal cell carcinoma".
+This repository hosts the R scripts used in the paper "Systems analysis of cell communication identifies angiogenin-dependent modulation of tumor proliferation and inflammation in clear cell renal cell carcinoma".

 ## Index:
 ICELLNET ligand/receptor interaction database used in the scripts can be found on ICELLNET github.